This section applies to general qualifications. We'll send you the following materials you'll need for exam day:

 Under exceptional circumstances, we can make question papers available for secure download from Interchange shortly before the start of the examination.

-Please contact the Customer Contact Centre if you have not received the necessary materials for an exam.
+Please contact the Customer Support Centre if you have not received the necessary materials for an exam.

 Attendance registers are sent to centres as close to the exam as possible to ensure they are as up to date as they can be.